cunni319/plasma_GCA_2023/README.md

 >volcano_plot_with_PGA.ipynb

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease severity in patients.
+This script uses the Active GCA plasma proteins and the Active GCA patients' clinical and demographic data to identify proteins associated with PGA in Active GCA patients.

 # Installation